 Management has established disclosure controls and procedures to ensure that information disclosed in this MD&A and the related financial statements was properly recorded, processed, summarized and reported to the Company's Board and Audit Committee.
-Management has evaluated the effectiveness of the Company's disclosure controls and procedures as at December 31, 2014 and has concluded, based on its evaluation, that these controls and procedures provide reasonable assurance that material information relating to the Company is made known to management and reported as required.

 Management is also responsible for establishing and maintaining adequate internal controls over financial reporting.
 Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.